-Condensed matter studies based on synchrotron radiation scattering will be carried out using sources existing in Russia and in the world, including at the National Synchrotron Radiation Centre SOLARIS of
+Condensed matter studies based on synchrotron radiation scattering will be carried out using sources existing in Russia and in the world, including at the National Synchrotron Radiation Centre SOLARIS of the Republic of Poland.
+The main areas of research are related to the analysis of the crystal structure of biological macromolecules and its role in the interaction of amyloid peptides with cell membranes of neurons.

-Optical methods of research
+Optical Methods of Research